Lin611-2024/devcontainer-images/README.md

 ```
 This will

-- Configure RStudio server for singule user use (no login page)
+- Configure RStudio server for single user use (no login page)
 - Add the codespaces' github credentials to the R environment (enabling pushing/pulling from the RStudio Git interface.)
 - Launch RStudio server.